Prepared 22 September 2015, updated 21 May 2018

 6. Regular sources of data

-Journalist accreditations are recorded in a database in conjunction with every event, but not all data on journalists who have visited events is recorded for active use in the press register.
+Journalist accreditations are recorded in a database in conjunction with every event, but not all data on journalists who have visited events is saved for active use in the press register.
 At their discretion, the communications officers of events add the contact details of accredited journalists relevant to a particular industry or exhibition to the distribution lists of events.
 Journalists/photographers can prohibit the use of their personal data for purposes other than accreditation for fairs.

 Communications officers can also add journalists/editorial departments to the register for the distribution lists of exhibitions that are related to a topic covered by a journalist.
 Such data is collected using personal and contact information provided by editorial departments themselves, either from contact information pages maintained by editorial departments (e.g. in a printed paper or on a media organisation’s website) or from KukaMedia directories maintained by Inforviestintä Oy in collaboration with news agency Suomen Tietotoimisto (STT).